cryptosubh/blog/_posts/2017-02-01-The-Hardest-Math-Classes.md

 title: What are the Hardest Math Classes?
 ---

-Before you keep reading below, take a guess which math class(es) I am most often requested to tutor.
+Before you continue reading below, take a guess which math class(es) I am most often requested to tutor.
 No peeking!

 Answer: geometry for high schoolers, probability & statistics for college students and young adults.